ydb-platform/ydb/BUILD.md

      sudo tar -xJ -C /usr/local/bin/ --strip-components=1 --no-same-owner ccache-${V}-linux-x86_64/ccache)
     ```

-2. Configure `ccache` to use remote storage of YDB build artifacts to speed up the first build time:
+2. To speed up the first build time, you may configure `ccache` to use remote storage of YDB build artifacts:
     ```bash
     ccache -o remote_storage="http://cachesrv.ydb.tech:8080|read-only|layout=bazel"
     ccache -o sloppiness=locale
     ccache -o base_dir=~/ydbwork/
     ```
    If you use a non-default work directory, adjust the `base_dir` ccache option to match it.

 ## Clone the ydb repository.